ptrscll/ptrscll/README.md

 Projects
 --------
+On my GitHub profile, I have several forks of repositories relating to my current research under Professor Dylan Vasey at Tufts University.
+My research thus far has mainly centered around refactoring functions and scripts for use in GDMATE, an in-development Python package for geodynamic modeling.

-I have a couple of public repositories, which are described below:
+I also have a couple of public repositories for my personal projects, which are described below:
  - Advent-of-Code-2022: A repository featurining several of my solutions to Advent of Code's 2022 daily programming challenges.
 All solutions were written in Python
  - 24-Project: An android app I created in high school where users can play a modified version of the "24 Game" where they must use arithmetic operations to combine four numbers to reach 24.
 This app features three difficulty options and was programed in Java using Android Studio.
 I worked on this project as a part of my high school's science research program under the mentorship of Prof. Hao Wu at Southern Connecticut State University.